vincent-wiese/hello-github/README.md

 # hello-github
-first repository - just for tutorial and playing around
+my first repository - just for tutorial and playing around

+lets see how far we can get